GPUs

 PCIe compatibility

 The RTX 5060 uses PCIe 5.0 x8 physically.
-On a PCIe 4.0 system, it runs at x8 4.0, which offers no practical performance loss in gaming.
-The RX 9060 XT runs PCIe 5.0 x16 — full-bandwidth on any modern motherboard.
+On a PCIe 4.0 system, it runs at x8 4.0 — no practical gaming performance loss.
+The RX 9060 XT runs PCIe 5.0 x16, full-bandwidth on any modern motherboard.

 Detailed Reviews